aria5305/TodoList/README.md

 This is a project I did for Odin project.

-Tools I've used to completed this:
+Tools I've used for this project:

 HTML, CSS/SCSS, JS, Webpack.